scarpent/ledgerbil/README.md

       -r ACCT, --reconcile ACCT      interactively reconcile the specified account -S FILE, --schedule-file FILE  file with scheduled transactions (to be added to -f ledger file)
+      -n, --next-scheduled-date      show the date of the next scheduled transaction

 ### --sort